Eris: Measuring discord among multidimensional data sources: Proposed solution

-The discord is, intuitively, the shortest $\delta$-distance between the actual observed, uncertain data (represented as a set of possible instances) and a hypothetical concordant database instance that is consistent with the alignment specification.
-The more distant from any such concordant instance, the more discordant our data are. \albertoAddressed{R1:"Also from the problem statement it is not crystal clear what exact problem is being solved."} \albertoAddressed{R1:"the problem statement keeps on introducing more notations without pointing out the high-level and low-level problem to be solved."} \albertoAddressed{R2:"I felt the paper is a bit overweight on formalisms."}
+\begin{example} From the constrained s-tables in Example~\ref{example.coalescing}, obtained by the corresponding coalescing operation, we get the next intertwined system of equations:

-\begin{example} From the specification in Example~\ref{example.fusion}, and by means of the corresponding coalescing operation, we get the following system of equations:
+Obviously, this system has many solutions.
+One solution $S_1$ consists of taking all $x_i$ to be zero, $y=-0.07$ and $z=8.975$.
+This corresponds to assuming there is no error in the eighteen regions' reports and there are no cases in Region XIX.
+Another solution $S_2$ sets $x_\text{I} = ... = x_{\text{XVIII}} = 0$ and $x_{\text{XIX}} = 147$, then $y = 0$ and $z = 9.71$ which corresponds to assuming $R_{\text{XIX}}$ had all of the missing COVID-19 cases in $\Spain$ that week.
+Of course, whether $S_1$ or $S_2$ (or some other) is more plausible depends on domain-specific knowledge. \xqed\end{example}

-Obviously, even considering only positive values for the different variables, that system has many solutions.
-One solution $S_1$ consists of taking all $x_i$ to be zero, $y=-0.1$ and $z=-0.325$.
-This corresponds to assuming there is no error in the twelve districts' reports and there are no cases in District XIII.
-Another solution $S_2$ sets $x_I = ... = x_{XII} = 0$ and $x_{XIII} = 100$, then $y = 0$ and $z = -0.25$ which corresponds to assuming $D_{XIII}$ has all of the missing cases.
-Of course, whether $S_1$ or $S_2$ (or some other solution) is more plausible depends strongly on domain-specific knowledge.
-Nevertheless, given a \emph{cost function} assigning a cost to each solution, we can compare different solutions in terms of how much correction is needed (or discord exists).
-For example, we might consider a cost function that simply takes the sum of the squares of the variables:
+Given a \emph{cost function} $\delta$ assigning a cost to each solution, we can compare different solutions in terms of how much correction is needed (or discord exists).
+Thus, the discord is, intuitively, the shortest $\delta$-distance between the actual observed, uncertain data (represented as a set of possible instances) and a hypothetical concordant database instance that is consistent with the alignment specification.
+The more distant from any such concordant instance, the more discordant our data are.